things4u/ESP-1ch-Gateway/README.md

 There are two ways of changing the configuration of the single channel gateway:

-1. Changing the ESP-sc-gway.h file at compile-time
+1. Changing the configGway.h and the configNode.h file at compile-time
 2. Run the http://<gateway-IP> web interface to change settings at run time.

+Where you have a choice, option 2 is far more friendly and useful.

-## Editing the ESP-sc-gway.h file
+## Editing the configGway.h file

-The ESP-sc-gway.h file contains the user configurable settings.
+The configGway.h file contains the user configurable gateway settings.
 All have their definitions set through #define statements.
 In general, setting a #define to 1 will enable the function and setting it to 0 will disable it.

-Also, some settings cn be initialised by setting their value with a #define but can be changed at runtime in the web interface.
+Also, some settings can be initialised by setting their value with a #define but can be changed at runtime in the web interface.
 For some settings, disabling the function with a #define will remove the function from the webserver as well.

 NOTE regarding memory usage: The ESP8266 has an enormous amount of memory available for program space and SPIFFS filesystem.